Faith-Point/Backend/docs/contributing/workflow.md

 ### 3.3.
 PR of Fixes to `develop`
 - After making the fixes, create a new PR from the `feature/newFeature` branch to the `develop` branch.
-- After code review, merge the PR into the `develop` branch.
+- After code review, use **Squash and Merge** to combine all commits from the feature branch into a single commit before merging into `develop`.

 ### 3.4.
 PR from `develop` to `homolog` and Retest
 - After merging the fixes into `develop`, create a PR from `develop` to `homolog` and repeat the tests.
-- Continue this cycle until the feature passes tests in `homolog`.
+- Use **Create a Merge Commit** to preserve the complete history and create a clear merge commit.

 ## 4. Deploy to Production (`production`)

 ### 4.1.
 PR from `homolog` to `production`
 - After validation in `homolog`, create a PR from the `homolog` branch to the `production` branch.
-- After code review and confirming the feature is ready for production, merge the PR into the `production` branch.
+- Use **Create a Merge Commit** to preserve the complete history and create a clear merge commit.
+This ensures that the production branch has a clear record of when changes were integrated.

 ## 5. Synchronization of Branches (Optional)